abrahamchandy95/MockTxns/README.md

 - Barabási 2005 — "The origin of bursts and heavy tails in human dynamics," *Nature* 435:207–211.
 - Goh & Barabási 2008 — memory coefficient formalization, *EPL* 81:48002.
 - Karsai et al. 2012 — universal correlations in human activity, *Scientific Reports* 2:397.
-- Vilella et al. 2021 — spending persistence & category turnover as stable individual traits (correlated with Openness), *EPJ Data Science* 10:25.
+- Tovanich, Centellegher, Bennacer Seghouani, Gladstone, Matz et al. 2021: "Inferring psychological traits from spending categories and dynamic consumption patterns," *EPJ Data Science* 10:24.
+Motivates the persistence/burstiness/turnover feature framing; note the paper's own conclusion is that trait inference from spending is hard, and the specific rates used in this repo are modeling choices.

 **Fraud & AML**
 - FATF 2022 — "Money Laundering Through Money Mules" typology report.